 Power plants that combust or gasify solid fossil fuels generate large quantities of solid residues, principally ash, slag and desulfurization/sulfur byproducts.
-More specifically, coal-consuming electric utilities now produce over 100 million tons of coal utilization byproducts (CUBs) annually in the United States.
+More specifically, coal-consuming electric utilities have produced 70-100 million tons of coal utilization byproducts (CUBs) annually in the United States in past years (though increase in use of natural gas for power generation has caused a recent downward trend in production of CUBs).
 Since 1966, the American Coal Ash Association (ACAA) has prepared annual surveys of CUB production and consumption by its members, which consist primarily of coal-burning electric utilities.
 These surveys concern the highest-volume CUBs: fly ash, bottom ash, boiler slag, and flue gas desulfurization (FGD) by-products.
 The data are instructive in indicating trends in production and usage of these by-products in major applications.
-Table 1 shows the production and use figures for 2012, the most recent year available.
+Table 1 shows the production and use figures for 2020.

 The ACAA data show that fly ash from conventional coal combustion is the single largest material by category to be produced.
-While a portion of this (44.5%) is gainfully utilized in applications such as concrete aggregate, structural fill, etc., the remaining 55.5% is disposed of in ponds and landfills.
+Much of this (64.5%) is gainfully utilized in applications such as concrete aggregate, structural fill, etc., though the remaining 35.5% is disposed of in ponds and landfills.
 Because constituents can subsequently leach from disposed wastes, there is potential for components to migrate to surface and ground waters.
 Groundwater contamination can occur when rainwater percolates through waste, separates (or leaches) hazardous constituents from wastes, and carries the hazardous constituents into the groundwater supply.
 Also, accidental releases from coal ash ponds have occurred with regrettable environmental consequences, exemplified by the TVA Kingston coal ash slurry spill in 2008 and Duke Energy’s Eden, North Carolina (Dan River) ash release in 2014.

 A review of 46 power plant disposal sites from 12 states in the USA and abroad demonstrated that a number of different waste disposal sites had one to several constituents exceed the U.S. Environmental Protection Agency's (EPA) MCL, SMCL or WQC1 limits by an order of magnitude or more in down-gradient wells, ash pond effluents, aquatic receiving systems, etc.2 Given this type of concern, EPA had initially decided that federal regulations were needed due to some evidence of contamination from power plant wastes, the significant inconsistencies in disposal standards between states, and different disposal methods being used (storage in landfills vs. strip mines), and strong public support for such standards.
 However, in the Spring of 2000, EPA reached its final decision on whether federal regulations should be established to set the minimum safeguards required at all power plant waste disposal sites, issuing a Final Regulatory Determination that regulation of ash as a hazardous waste was not warranted, and determined that voluntary Resource Conservation and Recovery Act (RCRA) Subtitle D (nonhazardous) national standards would need to be developed for CUBs disposed in landfills or surface impoundments and used in filling surface or underground mines.
 They also determined that no additional regulations were warranted for CUBs that are used beneficially (other than for minefilling).
 In the regulatory determination, EPA supported increases in beneficial uses of CUBs, such as additives to cement and concrete, waste stabilization, and use in construction products.